12 podcasts for your next

 I live in Montreal and my family lives in Toronto, so I travel there often.
-I used to gallantly take the train for each trip, and spend those hours in transit working, studying or catching up with the latest cat videos trending on youtube.
+I used to gallantly take the train for each trip, and spend those hours in transit working, studying or catching up with the latest cat videos trending on YouTube.

-This is my old-time favourite obsession.
+This is my all-time favourite obsession.
 Actually, I barely listen to it while driving because I so look forward to each episode, I listen to it right away.
 The Moth is a live storytelling event with shows all over the world.
 Their weekly podcast comes out every Tuesday and features a curated selection of the best recorded stories in their archives.
 You will laugh out loud, sob, experience anger and joy.
 And you will want to retell the stories to your friends.
 Episodes can last anywhere between 15 and 55 minutes (and there is always more than one story per episode).

 Imagine two dudes having a beer.
 One of them recently read an article about polar bears.
 The other dude also stumbled across some super interesting polar bear related facts.
 Go!
 Uncomplicated, seemingly unedited, candid and interesting conversation.
-And really, this “stuff” you should know can be anything.
+And really, this stuff you should know can be anything.
 History, science, economics, drugs, anthropology… To give you an idea, these are some of the titles they’ve podcasted about: Can You Live Without a Bank Account, How Porta-Potties Work, Hibernation: Not a Snooze, Do Animals Have Natural Rights?
-How Chli Peppers Work, How Police Dogs Work and so many more!
+How Chili Peppers Work, How Police Dogs Work and so many more!

 Most episodes are about an hour long.

 This one is not for everybody.
 You have to be open minded and like things that don’t make sense, but do make sense.. somehow.
 It’s science fiction mixed in with reality.
 I am not at all a fan of science fiction, but I am addicted to this podcast.
 The person that recommended it to me described it saying, “it’s about…it’s like… I cannot even describe it.”
 Well, my dear reader, I throw the same description at you!
 Night Vale is a parallel universe.
-Their website reads: WELCOME TO NIGHT VALE is a twice-monthly podcast in the style of community updates for the small desert town of Night Vale, featuring local weather, news, announcements from the Sheriff’s Secret Police, mysterious lights in the night sky, dark hooded figures with unknowable powers, and cultural events.
+Their website reads: Welcome to Night Vale is a twice-monthly podcast in the style of community updates for the small desert town of Night Vale, featuring local weather, news, announcements from the Sheriff’s Secret Police, mysterious lights in the night sky, dark hooded figures with unknowable powers, and cultural events.
 Turn on your radio and hide.

 Episodes are roughly 20 minutes long.
 You should scroll back and start at episode 1.

-This one’s a new spinoff from Selected Shorts and involves celebrities like Josh Radnor, Kirsten Vangsness or Alec Baldwin, reading short stories live on stage from a New York City venue.
+This one’s a new spinoff from Selected Shorts and involves celebrities like Josh Radnor, Kirsten Vangsness or Alec Baldwin reading short stories live on stage from a New York City venue.
 As the podcast name indicates, these stories have some sort of R rated content.
 Episodes run for about half an hour.